coredns/coredns/plugin/atlas/README.md

 }
 ```

-The JSON Config file has the following format:
+The JSON config file has the following format:

 ```json
 {